Meet The All-New Mega Modz PlayStation Macro Controller - Personalize Your Gameplay Like Never Before

-Now that the technical part is over with, you may still have some important questions left.
+Now that the technical part is over, you may still have some important questions left.
 Let us clear your doubts by answering the top 3 inquiries we get from users when it comes to a modded gaming gadget of any kind.

 — Is it legal to use the Macro Remap?